carpentries-incubator/jekyll-pages-novice/_episodes/01-introduction.md

 But creating them is a degree more complicated and also places considerable additional burden on the server, not least in terms of computational requirements and security considerations.
-Among other things, this means that, unlike with static pages (see the rest of this lesson) you're unlikely to find cost-free platforms to help you deliver dynamic content.
+Among other things this means that, unlike with static pages (see the rest of this lesson), you're unlikely to find cost-free platforms to help you deliver dynamic content.

 One of the advantages of using static site generators is that